flame-engine/flame/doc/input.md

 ### global

-Coordinates with the position where the event occurred considering the entire screen, same as `globalPosition` in Flutter's native events.
+The position where the event occurred considering the entire screen, same as `globalPosition` in Flutter's native events.

 ### widget

-Coordinates with the position where the event occurred relative to the `GameWidget` position and size , same as `localPosition` in Flutter's native events.
+The position where the event occurred relative to the `GameWidget` position and size , same as `localPosition` in Flutter's native events.

 ### game

-Coordinates with the position where the event ocurred relative to the `GameWidget` and with any transformations that the game applied to the game (e.g. camera).
+The position where the event ocurred relative to the `GameWidget` and with any transformations that the game applied to the game (e.g. camera).
 If the game doesn't have any transformations, this will be equal to the `widget` attribute.